Engin-Boot/pong-stage-anudeepthika/Stage0/check-score.md

 ## Acceptance Criteria

-### Scenario: Change player photo
+### Scenario: Check player score

-  Given the game is open on its home screen
+  Given the game is active
-  And there is option to edit player details
+  And the ball is moving away from the player

-  When player updates different photo from current photo Or removes the current photo
+  When player score increases

-  Then change the photo of the player to new photo.
+  Then compare the current score with the maximum score.